-The key investor information documents (each a "KIID") for each of the Funds provide important information in respect of the Funds, including the applicable synthetic risk and reward indicator, charges and, where available, the historical performance associated with the Funds.
+The KIID for each of the Funds provide important information in respect of the Funds, including the applicable synthetic risk and reward indicator, charges and, where available, the historical performance associated with the Funds.
 Before subscribing for Shares in a Fund, each investor will be required to confirm that they have received the relevant KIID.
 The KIIDs and the latest annual and any semi-annual reports of the Company are available to download on the Website.

 Investors should be aware that the price of Shares may fall as well as rise, and investors may not get back any of the amount invested.
 The difference at any one time between the subscription and redemption price of Shares means that an investment in any Fund should be viewed as medium to long term.
 Risk factors for each investor to consider are set out in the section entitled "Risk Information" below.
+Risk factors of particular relevance to the Funds are also described in the Relevant Supplement(s).